Dart-Code/Website/_docs/settings.md

 <br />
 **Default:** `"ws"`.
 <br />
-The protocol to use for the Dart Debug Extension backend service.
+The protocol to use for the Dart Debug Extension backend service and injected client.
 Using WebSockets can improve performance but may fail when connecting through some proxy servers.

 ## dart.debugExternalLibraries
 **Default:** `false`.